9 Absorption Spectrum of Allura Red

 - Rinse the buret with small portions of deionized water and then rinse with small portions of the stock solution.
 Fill the buret to the 25 mL mark (approximately) with the stock solution provided.

 - Select “New Experiment” from the file name at the top left hand corner of your screen, and then select Absorbance vs Concentration (Beer’s Law).
-You will need to recalibrate the spectrophotometer using a blank solution (get your instructors help with this to make sure you have the cuvette oriented correctly).

 - Enter the wavelength you selected in step 3 above.

-- You will now make several measurements at 5 different concentrations of allura red by first making these solutions using dilution and then doing the measurement.
-You will need to use your results in the previous part of the lab on collecting the absorption spectrum of allura red to come up with the approximate volumes of solution you want to use so that the 5 solutions range from ~0.2 to ~1.0 in their absorbance.
+- Measure the absorbance (click “measure”, then “keep”) with the SpectroVis, then enter the concentration of 5 standards with different concentrations of Allura red by diluting the stock solution an appropriate amount.
+You will need to use your results in the previous part of the lab on collecting the absorption spectrum of Allura red to come up with the approximate dilutions of the stock solution that you want to use so that the 5 solutions have an equally distributed range of absorbances from ~0.2 to ~1.0.

 - Record the initial volume of solution in the buret, being sure to estimate the hundredths place.